CSCfi/csc-user-guide/docs/apps/maestro.md

     done on the login nodes.
 Please consult the [policy on the computing overview.](../computing/overview.md)

+!!! note
+    **Windows** users, you'll need to edit the script created by GUI a little.
+    Replace the backslashes "\" with "/" in the path to the Maestro binary (right after `$SCHRODINGER` in the script).

 Desmond molecular dynamics runs **very well** on GPUs.
 We recommend watching the video above on how to accomplish this easily.

 Maestro gives a warning for using a `schrodinger.hosts` file from your home directory.
-This is not an issue: that file cannot be made available in the installation directory, so please ignore that warning, but consider any others you may see.
+This is **not an issue**: that file cannot be made available in the installation directory, so please ignore that warning, but consider any others you may see.

 ## References